But where does fondue come from? And what’s with all the different

 Cheesemakers, this fontina

 is aged for 60 days to develop its award-winning buttery flavor and

 silky-smooth texture.
 Melt it for a complex, impressive fondue—and get extra

 If you’re looking for

 an appetizer before your fondue, try our selection of over 400 handcrafted recipes

 featuring Wisconsin cheese.
 Share your fondue

-high-and-low for that one Wisconsin cheese with no luck?
+Searching high and low for that one Wisconsin Cheese with no luck?
 You can get all your

 updated list of cheesemakers and retailers that allow you to order